Annuity.org partners with outside experts to ensure we are providing accurate financial content.

-In most cases, selling the payments from your structured settlement incurs no tax liabilities.
+In most cases, selling the payments from your structured settlement does not result in a tax liability.
 But state and federal laws outline some situations when taxes must be paid, and you should always consult a tax professional for information about your specific situation.

 You have a structured settlement providing a reliable stream of payments, but you need a larger infusion of cash now.
-So you are considering selling some of your future payments and wondering if the Internal Revenue Service is going to take some of your cash from the sale.
+So you consider selling some of your future payments and wonder if you will incur tax consequences and have to pay the Internal Revenue Service.

 The good news is that in most cases you won’t have to pay taxes on the proceeds from the sale of future structured settlements payments.